-2.1 Installing an Interface into an Archimedes
+2.1 Installing an Interface into an Archimedes A300 or A400 computer

 - 1. Turn off the computer and unplug it from the mains - 2.
 Disconnect the monitor and any other peripherals that are connected. - 3.
 Position the computer so that you have ready access to the rear of the computer. - 4.
 Locate the 5 screws that fix the lid of the computer and remove them.